-This report is published in the Integrated Policy Group (IPGr), Division of Applied Social Sciences, College of Agriculture, Food and Natural Resources (CAFNR), University of Missouri.
+This report is published in cooperation with FAPRI at the University of Missouri and the Division of Applied Social Sciences within the College of Agriculture, Food and Natural Resources (CAFNR).

 Contact authors for the report are Scott Brown (brownsc@missouri.edu) and Daniel Madison (madisondc@missouri.edu).